Last updated on December 20th, 2023 at 02:20 am

 Also, Northern Gheg dances tend to be more individual, and Southern Tosk dances are more communal.
 In general, a notable exception to Albanian dancing is female-to-female dances that are very rare in the Balkan region.
 A good way to identify dances is to pay close attention to their names, as they’re often named after the places they originated.

-Shopping In Albania- Tirana
+Shopping In Albanian – Tirana

 Undoubtedly the best place to go shopping is in Albania’s capital Tirana.

 For a standard shopping experience, you’d find it in the rest of Europe.
 It is best to go to some of Tirana’s large malls.
 The best are Tirana East Gate, QTU, and City Park.
 These malls are easy to reach by bus, or if you have a car, there are ample parking spaces.
+For a high-street shopping experience, the place to be is Myslym Shryi Street.

 Learn The Albanian Language With Ling